Siege of Dwarasamudra

 In late 1310, the Sultan of Delhi Alauddin Khalji sent his slave-general Malik Kafur on an expedition to the southernmost regions of India.
-In February 1311, Malik Kafur besieged the Hoysala capital Dwarasamudra, and the defending ruler Veera Ballala III surrendered without much resistance.
+In February 1311, Malik Kafur besieged the Hoysala capital Dwarasamudra (present-day Halebidu), and the defending ruler Veera Ballala III surrendered without much resistance.
 Ballala agreed to pay the Delhi Sultanate an annual tribute, and surrendered a great amount of wealth, elephants and horses.

 Background

 By 1310, Alauddin Khalji, the Sultan of Delhi controlled large parts of northern India, and had repelled the Mongol invasions.
 The Yadava and Kakatiya monarchs of Deccan region in southern India were forced to become his tributaries.
 During the 1310 Siege of Warangal against the Kakatiyas, his slave-general Malik Kafur had learned that the region to the south of the Yadava and Kakatiya kingdoms was also very wealthy.
 After returning to Delhi, Kafur told Alauddin about this, and expressed his desire to lead an expedition there.
 Alauddin readily agreed to the proposal.
 His motive appears to have been plundering, although his courtier Amir Khusrau says that the objective of the expedition was to "spread the light of shariat" in the South.